FxSchrauber/OLD_Code_for_developing_Lightworks_effects/curves/S/curve10S.md

 ### Alternative code:

-Under the following conditions, the macro `TANH` can alternatively be replaced by `tanh`:
+Under the following conditions, the macro `TANH` can alternatively be replaced by `tanh` (Macro not required):
    The function is called with parameter values within the following range:
    - `x` Maximum range 0 to 1
    - `slope` Maximum range about -9 to +9